davidgasquez/handbook/Open Data.md

 - **Easy**.
 For people to use it, it should be easy to create, curate and share datasets.
 - **Versioned and Modular**.
 Data and metadata (e.g: `relation`) should be updated, forked and discussed as code in version controlled repositories.
 	- Prime composability so tools/services can be swapped without affecting the end result.
-	- This provided a declarative way of defining the datasets schema and other meta properties like _relations_ or _tests_.
+	- Provide a declarative way of defining the datasets schema and other meta-properties like _relations_ or _tests_.
-	- Pachyderm style transformations.
-E.g: orchestrating containers that read/write on IPFS.
 	- Metadata is a first-class citizen.
 - **Reproducible and Verifiable**.
 People should be able to trust the final datasets without having to recompute them from scratch.
 As datasets are declarative, they are [software defined assets](https://dagster.io/blog/software-defined-assets).
+	- With inmutable datasets, you could move backwards in time
 - **Permissionless**.
 Anyone should be able to add/update/fix datasets and metadata.
 GitHub style collaboration.
 - **Aligned Incentives**.
 Curators should have incentives to improve datasets and metadata.
 Data is messy after all, but a good set of incentives could make great datasets surface and reward contributors accordingly.
 	- Curating the data provides compounding benefits for the entire community!
 	- Surfacing and creating great datasets should be rewarded.
-	- Bounties for missing datasets.
+	- Bounties could be created to reward people that adds useful but missing datasets.
 - **Open Source and Decentralized**.
 Datasets should be stored in a decentralized way using something like IPFS.
 This allow the data to be used on tool like [DuckDB WASM Shell](https://shell.duckdb.org/).

 ## Modules